vegaprotocol/Public_Test_Bridge_Tools/README.md

 9. In the "Spender (address)" field copy/paste the Vega ERC20 Bridge (Ropsten) address (`0xf6C9d3e937fb2dA4995272C1aC3f3D466B7c23fC`)
 10. In the "Value (uint256)" field write in the number of tokens you would like to deposit followed by 18 zeros (000000000000000000) (example: if you want to limit to 1000 tokens you need to write: `1000000000000000000000`)
 11. leave the ETH at 0 (DON'T TOUCH IT) and click "Write"
-12. MetaMax will request to confirm that you allow MEW to spend your VUSD, click "Confirm" (see image below)
+12. MetaMask will request to confirm that you allow MEW to spend your VUSD, click "Confirm" (see image below)

 <p align="center"><img width="238" alt="Here select CONFIRM" src="https://user-images.githubusercontent.com/66724202/88394400-4ba47600-cdb7-11ea-8e66-e2df46e87c61.png"></p>